Chami & Felicity are SAFE, but the fight’s not over yet.

-Chami, a 4-year-old beagle, and her laboratory “cage-mate”, Felicity, have spent the past 10 months locked away inside Texas A&M’s cruel and corrupt research facility — join us TODAY in the fight for their lives!
+Chami, a 4-year-old beagle, and her laboratory “cage-mate” Felicity spent more than a YEAR locked away in the darkness of Texas A&M’s cruel and corrupt research facility — but YOU forced the university to spare them from fatal animal testing trials.

 Take Action – Tell Texas A&M to Release Chami and Felicity